 See Contraindications.
 Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Avoid drugs that prolong QT interval including Class 1A (eg, quinidine, procainamide) or Class III antiarrhythmics (eg, amiodarone, sotalol), antipsychotics (eg, chlorpromazine, thioridazine), antibiotics (eg, gatifloxacin, moxifloxacin), and others (eg, pentamidine, methadone, levomethadyl acetate).
 Avoid alcohol.
 Increased risk of bleeding with NSAIDs, aspirin, warfarin, and others that affect coagulation.
 May be potentiated by cimetidine, lithium, potent inhibitors of CYP2C19 or CYP3A4 (eg, azole antifungals).
 May be antagonized by carbamazepine.
 Increases metoprolol levels.

-Nausea, diarrhea, dry mouth, somnolence, insomnia, increased sweating, ejaculation disorder, rhinitis, agitation, fatigue, anxiety, anorexia, arthralgia, myalgia, hyponatremia (esp. elderly); dose-dependent QT prolongation.
+Nausea, diarrhea, dry mouth, somnolence, insomnia, increased sweating, ejaculation disorder, rhinitis, agitation, fatigue, anxiety, anorexia, arthralgia, myalgia; dose-dependent QT prolongation, mania/hypomania, discontinuation syndrome.

 Formerly known under the brand name Celexa Oral Solution.